-The concept of loans and receivables from banks, including all the bank financing structures described above, has total limits amounting to EUR 526 million (31 December 2020: EUR 529 million) granted as at 31 December 2021.
-As a result, undrawn and immediately available bank financing balances were available as of 31 December 2021 in the amount of EUR 337 million (31 December 2020: EUR 333 million).
-In addition, as of 31 December 2021, the group holds cash balances amounting to EUR 161 million, of which EUR 34 million relates to the balance held in pounds.
+The concept of loans and credit facilities with banks has, as a whole, including all bank financing structures detailed above, ceilings granted as at 31 December 2022 of EUR 660 million (31 December 2021: EUR 529 million).
+As a result, undrawn and immediately available bank financing balances were available at 31 December 2022 in the amount of EUR 378 million (EUR 336 million at 31 December 2021), and in addition cash balances in the amount of EUR 154 million (EUR 161 million at 31 December 2021), of which EUR 60 million relates to the balance held in pounds sterling (EUR 34 million at 31 December 2021).

-The average effective interest rates (APR) at the reporting dates for bank borrowings were approximately 0.93% and 1.10% in 2021 and 2020, respectively.
+The average effective interest rates at the balance sheet date for the group's financing as a whole were 0.77% and 1.27% APR for the financial years 2022 and 2021, approximately and respectively.

-Financial liabilities under this heading comprise debts and payables at amortised cost.
+The category of financial liabilities included under this heading corresponds to payables and payables, carried at amortized cost.

-The carrying amount and fair values of current and non-current liabilities do not differ significantly.
+The carrying amounts and fair values of current and non-current financial liabilities do not differ significantly.